WooodHead/docs/2018/tool/docker/docker.md

 * co-opetition( a balance of co-operation and competition)
 * frenemy(a mix of a friend and an enemy)
 * Open Container Initiative - ecosystem
-* OCI is a governace council responsible for standardizing the most fundamental componets of container infrastructure such as image format(image-spec) and container runtime(runtime-spec)
+* OCI is a governace council responsible for standardizing the most fundamental componets of container infrastructure such as image format(image-spec) and container runtime(runtime-spec),the first version was released in July 2017
 * Rocket
 * [HyperKit](https://blog.docker.com/2016/05/docker-unikernels-open-source/)
 * Docker EE includes Docker Trusted Registry and Universal Control Plane
 * storage driver
 * devicemapper
+* follows the tried-and-tested Unix philosophy
+* "daemonless containers" it makes it possible to perform maintenance and upgrades on the Docker daemon without impacting running containers

 ## Upgrading Docker